gaepdit/sbeap/README.md

 ### Development settings

 The following settings configure the data stores and authentication for development purposes.
-To change these settings, add an "appsettings.Development.json" file in the root of the "WebApp" folder with a `DevSettings` section and a top-level setting named `UseDevSettings`.
+To change these settings, add an "appsettings.Development.json" file in the root of the "WebApp" folder with a `DevSettings` section.

 - *UseDevSettings* — Indicates whether the Dev settings should be applied.
 - *UseInMemoryData*